 I want to take advantage of this plugin… is one CRM better than the others?

 If you don’t already have a CRM system that you’re working with, finding the right one and learning to utilize it well can be a pretty steep learning curve.

 However, as your business grows, it does become increasingly difficult to function without one that offers more advanced capabilities, like the five CRMs we integrate with.

-If you’re not sure where to start, check out: The Ultimate Tag-Based CRM Comparison Guide for 2017.
+If you’re not sure where to start, check out: The Ultimate Tag-Based CRM Comparison Guide.